rsingha108/TransLIST/README.md

 ## Acknowledgements
-We build our system on top of codebase released of [Flat-Lattice](https://github.com/LeeSureman/Flat-Lattice-Transformer).
+We build our system on top of the codebase released by [Flat-Lattice](https://github.com/LeeSureman/Flat-Lattice-Transformer).